maddy9859/devlog/_posts/2013-07-10-SSR-For-Backbone.md

 author: rubenstolk
 ---

-The following is work in progress, especially because of performance issues.
+*The following is work in progress, especially because of performance issues.*

+# Usage

 Should you have a full single-page app using Backbone.js (or possibly other javascript framework) and you use require.js, this helps to easily make your page server-rendered, taking into account the URL et cetera.

+The problem with single-page / client-side rendered apps is that search engines and other crawler will not be able to interpret the content in the same way it was meant to be.

-We used node.js with Express, hence the following is to be used as a middleware in Express.
+*As we use Node + Express.js, the following is a middleware for Express.js*

+# Benefits and concerns

-This mechanism is useful if you have an app that does everything on the client, especially templating.
+This mechanism is especially useful if you have an app that does everything on the client, especially templating.

-Because of the current performance cost, I would suggest to only load the app on the server when serving to Google/Facebook etc, e.g. only when necessary.
+Because of the *current performance cost*, I would suggest to only load the app on the server when serving to Google/Facebook etc, e.g. only when necessary.

+# Working

 The idea is very simple, use jsdom to load the HTML on the client, start the javascript-app and fetch the resulted HTML, serve this to the client.
 We create one app-window and keep it in memory, then use that app to route each request that comes in and feed the response with the rendered HTML.

+# Example

 See the code below, annotated with some comments.
 You'll have to do quite some changes to make it work for your own scenario!

 I've also set up a small example project which shows the code in use:
 [https://github.com/rubenstolk/backbone-ssr](https://github.com/rubenstolk/backbone-ssr)

-Good luck!
+# Todo

+To make the application generic, more research is needed in how it can fit in as a generic framework and also solutions need to be made to improve performance and let it compete with other mechanisms.

+*Good luck!*

 ```js